bishoyraafat0/Sales-Management/README.md

 - Extracting sales budget data from an **Excel file**.
 - Connecting the dataset to the data model in Power BI.
+- Selecting relevant tables from the **AdventureWorks** dataset and working with the most useful ones.
 - Cleaning and transforming the data to ensure consistency and accuracy.

 ## Technologies Used